Connecting to Heroku Postgres Databases from Outside of Heroku

 To make effective use of Heroku Postgres databases outside of a Heroku application, keep in mind the following:

 All Heroku Postgres databases have a corresponding Heroku application.
-You can find the application name on the database page from postgres.heroku.com/databases.
-You do not have to use the Heroku app for application code, but your database is attached to it and holds an environment variable containing the database URL.
+You can find the application name on the database page at postgres.heroku.com/databases.
+You do not have to use the Heroku app for application code, but your database is attached to it and holds a config var containing the database URL.
 This variable is managed by Heroku, and is the primary way we tell you about your database’s network location and credentials.

 Do not copy and paste database credentials to a separate environment or into your application’s code.
-The database URL is managed by Heroku and will change under special circumstances such as:
+The database URL is managed by Heroku and will change under some circumstances such as:

 - User initiated database credential rotations using

 - Catastrophic hardware failure leading to Heroku Postgres staff recovering your database on new hardware.